 NAMI Helpline – a free, nationwide U.S. resource that offers experienced peer-support guidance and advice

-CheckPoint – global (by country) resources for mental health support
+FindAHelpline – global (by country) resources for free, confidential mental health support

 Safe In Our World – a list of global (by country) LGBTQ+ mental health resources and support